 5. They lean into you

-Normally, this is a sign that they want affection.
-A dog that is seeking out affection is usually one that has had all its other needs met.
+Usually, this is a sign that they want to be close to you.
+A dog that is seeking affection is usually one that has had all its other needs met.

 If a dog is hungry or bored, they will be fixing those problems instead of looking for affection.